 - Best Mid-Range Hotel: Hotel Catalonia Atocha

 Don’t forget to also take a look at Airbnb.
 They have many accommodation options available in Madrid, and many of them are cheaper than your average hotel.
 Click here to get $40 off your next booking with Airbnb.

 Tours You Might Enjoy

-Below are some popular tours in Madrid that you might enjoy doing.
+Below are some popular tours and day trips from Madrid that you might enjoy doing.